Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-You could append extra command line arguments for pandoc, for which arguments you could use, please refer https://pandoc.org/MANUAL.html.
+You can append extra command line arguments for pandoc.
+For arguments you can use, please refer to https://pandoc.org/MANUAL.html.

-You can export to word file via Export
+You can export to a Word file via Export

 → Word (.docx)

-from menu bar.
-You can config it from Export
+from the menu bar.
+You can configure it from Export

 → Word (.docx)

-For example, you can download this sample reference doc file, then select this file in preferences panel for option “Style Reference”.
+For example, you can download this sample reference doc file, then select this file in the preferences panel for the option “Style Reference”.

-To create your down style template for docx output, you can generate one from command line. (https://pandoc.org/MANUAL.html#option--reference-doc)
+To create your own style template for docx output, you can generate one from the command line. (https://pandoc.org/MANUAL.html#option--reference-doc)

 pandoc -o custom-reference.docx --print-default-data-file reference.docx.